Search

 Sodium Chloride: What Is It, Cosmetic Uses & Side Effects

-This article was last updated on: October 21, 2023
+Updated on: October 21, 2023

 Picture this: you’re standing in the beauty aisle of your favorite store, scrutinizing the back of a sparkling new skincare product and squinting at the long list of ingredients.
 You recognize a few—hyaluronic acid, retinol, perhaps even niacinamide.
 But as your gaze travels down the list, you bump into scientific-sounding terms that seem more apt for a chemistry lab than a skincare routine.
 Suddenly, “self-care” starts to feel a lot like homework.